staaky/voila/README.md

 ## Options

-Options can be set as the second parameter.
+Options can be set as the first parameter.

 + `render` - _Boolean_ - Wait for images to fully render before using callbacks when `true` (the default), or as soon as naturalWidth/Height are available when `false`.
 Using `false` means images could still be rendering as callbacks are called.